mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 # IDE Integration

-We recommend to use PyCharm (you can get the Pro-version, if you have an university email address) as your IDE in most cases.
+We recommend to use PyCharm (you can get the Pro-version, if you have a university email address) as your IDE in most cases.
 For smaller Projects, you can also use VSCode.

 Don't write large amounts of code in Jupyterlab!

 For both VSCode and PyCharm, you need to specify the path to the python interpreter.
 After running `poetry install`, use `poetry env info --path` to get the path to the python interpreter.
-Then use this path in your IDE.
+Then use this path to configure your IDE.